Skip to main content

 Component Interaction

+For how Step Functions orchestrates this interaction, see CI/CD Workflow - Orchestration.
+For runtime scenarios showing these interactions, see Runtime Scenarios.
 The ETL pipeline interacts with several AWS services.
 This enhanced sequence diagram shows detailed interactions including error handling and human approval workflows:

 Detailed Component Interaction: See Component Interaction in ETL Complete Reference for the complete sequence diagram with all interactions.